ZhentingWang/DIAGNOSIS/README.md

 --generated_inspected_dir $GENERATED_INSPECTED_DIR \ --trigger_conditioned
 ```

+## Acknowledgement

+Part of the code is modifed based on https://github.com/huggingface/diffusers/tree/main/examples/text_to_image.

 ## Cite this work
 You are encouraged to cite the following paper if you use the repo for academic research.